lsolano/docs/dev/specs/Text-Output-from-Tests-Spec.md

 * Console standard output will be captured and added to the test result.

-* A separate facility will be added to the NUnit `TextContext` to allow tests to write directly to the test result.
+* A separate facility will be added to the NUnit `TestContext` to allow tests to write directly to the test result.
   * **TestContext.Out** gets a `TextWriter` that may be used to write output to the TestResult.

   * **TestContext.Write(...)** is a static method that writes output to the TestResult.
 Multiple overloads will be provided.